By Amy Gorin, MS, RDN

+Ever thought about eating hemp hearts for weight loss?
 Sometimes called hemp hearts, these cream-colored seeds have a subtle crunch and nutty taste, and they contain all nine of the essential amino acids we need to build muscle.
-Hemp seeds provide 3 grams protein per Tablespoon, as well as soluble and insoluble fiber to keep your digestive system humming.
-Purchase plain hemp seeds or chipotle-flavored ones!

 Hemp seeds taste delicious mixed into a salad or muffin recipe, or as an ice-cream topping.

 These may very well be the new "it" seed!
-Dried lotus seeds are growing in popularity, and for good reason: An ounce provides about 10 percent of your daily protein need, plus 8 percent of your daily potassium.
+Dried lotus seeds are growing in popularity, and for good reason: An ounce provides about 10% of your daily protein need, plus 8 percent of your daily potassium.

 Wondering how to prep and store?
 Use these tips to get the best taste from seeds.
 FYI that seeds can be a great help with plant-based weight loss!

-Choose it: When shopping for seeds for weight loss or pretty much any reason, you may want to hit the bulk section if you need only a small quantity.
+When shopping for healthy seeds to eat, you may want to hit the bulk section if you need only a small quantity.
 After all, seeds go rancid quickly due to their oils.
 For larger quantities, pre-packaged tends to be a better deal.
 See the ways dietitians save money on groceries.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!